invent-framework/invent/brand/brand-articulation.md

 - **Dignity over direction.** Everyone who makes something deserves tools that respect them (although the tools express an opinion).
-- **Honesty over hiding.** No magic, no hidden complexity, no pretence (yet abstractions exist to engage at your mode of thinking).
+- **Honesty over hiding.** No magic, no hidden complexity, no pretence (yet abstractions exist to integrate with your mode of thinking).
 - **Expression over explaining.** Everyone has a unique voice and perspective (but this needs affirmative articulation).